wojciechmarek/exchange-rates/README.md

 # ExchangeRates
-Project to pass the subject "Technical Training 1"
+Project to pass the lecture "Progmamming"